A bi-weekly roundup of the latest cybersecurity news and research.

 Warning!!
 AI writes better fraud messages than humans

 From visuals to now developing artificial intelligence, the hustle of sanity seems to have left the room.
-With advancement in artificial intelligence techniques used in natural language processing has gotten researchers around all worried, as they can be used to transform fraudulent email content in high quality.
-This has raised concern that scammers will rely on in future on artificial intelligence techniques, along with services available at low prices that could help them create fraudulent messages.
-Paving gravel pits for all.
+With the advancement in artificial intelligence techniques used in natural language processing has gotten researchers around all worried, as they can be used to transform fraudulent email content in high quality.
+This has raised worry that scammers will depend on in future artificial intelligence methods, alongside administrations accessible at low costs that could assist them with making deceitful messages.
+Clearing rock pits for all.

 WhatsApp users’ money and identity under attack; How to stay safe